Our Verdict

 Should You Buy the Midea MAP08R1CW?

-If energy efficiency and portability are high on your wish list, and you don't need top-tier cooling capacity, the Midea MAP08R1CWT might work for you.
-It's also a decent option if your windows are too large to secure the window kits from other units.
-Just keep in mind that it's on the noisier end of the spectrum and missing some basic convenience features that are standard on most other units.
+If energy efficiency and portability are high on your wish list, and you don't need top-tier cooling capacity, the Midea MAP08R1CWT might work out for you.
+It's also a decent option if your windows are too large to secure the window kits from other units on our list.
+Just keep in mind that the Midea is on the noisier end of the spectrum, and it's missing some basic convenience features that are standard on most other units.

 What Other Portable Air Conditioner Should You Consider?